avo-hq/docs/0.1/fields.md

 The **Edit**** view of the picker is using [flatpickr](https://flatpickr.js.org).
 You may use the [formatting tokens](https://flatpickr.js.org/formatting/) to format the **Edit** view element and the [moment.js](https://momentjs.com) [tokens](https://momentjs.com/docs/#/displaying/format/) to display the **Index** and **Show** views element.

 You may also pass the `first_day_of_week` attribute to have that reflected on the generated calendar component.
+1 is Monday (default) and 7 is Sunday.

 ```ruby
 date :birthday, first_day_of_week: 1, picker_format: 'F J Y', format: 'MMMM Do YYYY', placeholder: 'Feb 24th 1955', required: true